-Indicator Title 4.1.3.
-Number of reports for the sittings of the Provincial Houses

-Definition Sittings of the provincial House as required by TLGFA (Traditional Leaders Governance Framework Act)

-Source of data Departmental reports

-Method of Calculation/Assessment Simple count

-Means of verification Minutes and Agendas

-Assumptions The members of the House are appointed

-Disaggregation of Beneficiaries NVA
+Indicator Title 4.1.2.
+Number of reports for the sittings of the Provincial House of Traditional Leaders.
+Definition Sittings of the provincial House as required by TLGFA (Traditional Leaders Governance Framework Act) Source of data Departmental reports Method of Calculation/Assessment Simple count Means of verification Minutes and Agendas Assumptions The members of the House are appointed Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation Type Non-Cumulative Non-Cumulative Reporting Cycle Quarterly Desired Performance High Indicator Responsibility Chief Director: Traditional Affairs

-Spatial Transformation NVA

-Calculation Type Cumulative Year-end

-Reporting Cycle Bi-annually

-Desired Performance High

-Indicator Responsibility Chief Director: Traditional Affairs